 Of course, with different levels of need comes different levels of the cost of the care.
-There is also a big difference in care home fees depending on where the care home of your relative’s choice is in the UK and if she or he is being funded by the local authority, is self-funding or being supported for third-party top-ups.
+There is also a big difference in care home fees depending on where the care home is in the UK and the resident is being funded by the local authority, is self-funding or being supported for third-party top-up fees.

 This is a complex area, so we cover it in depth in Financing a care home.